mongodb/specifications/source/server-selection/server-selection-tests.rst

 Multi-threaded and async drivers MUST also implement the following prose test:

 #.
 Configure a sharded cluster with two mongoses.
 Use a 4.2.9 or newer server version.
-   This test should not be run using TLS or authentication to reduce the chance of a false test failure.

 #.
 Enable the following failpoint against exactly one of the mongoses::